Macrometacorp/VueC8/README.md

 # VueC8

-> Note: This SDK is not maintained anymore.
+> Note: This SDK is not being actively maintained.
 Please use [jsC8](https://github.com/Macrometacorp/jsC8) instead.

 # Introduction